 The webinar contained many other helpful discussions, including an explanation of the 1031 timeline and rules, a breakdown of factors potentially affecting real estate prices in the coming year, and a full case study of how exchanging into a DST was able to create passive income, diversification, and tax deferral for exchangers.
 Watch the entire event to learn more about real estate in 2024 and what Delaware Statutory Trusts can offer.

-To watch the full webinar recording,
+Watch the full webinar recording.